Squidathan/Mocapped-VR-fencing/README.md

-Vicon test is the unity project
+Vicon test is the unity project folder